 The "Foro" section is a non-fixed one devoted to contributions on topical issues identified as such during the semester prior to the publication of each issue, in the form of a debate between two or more specialists.
 As a rule participation to the Foro is made upon invitation; proposals to the Editorial Board may nevertheless be taken into consideration.

-This non-fixed section focuses on relevant national practice (judicial, administrative or diplomatic decisions), in the fields of International Relations, Public International Law or Private International Law.
-The section may host "Estudios" (see above) as well as shorter texts.
-The studies published under this section will be submitted to a peer evaluation process, and must meet all the editorial conditions required for the Estudio.
+This non-fixed section will host doctrinal contributions of an average extension commenting on relevant national practice (judicial, administrative or diplomatic decisions), in the fields of International Relations, Public International Law or Private International Law.

 As a rule, all book reviews will be commissioned by the Section coordinators.
 Books sent to the REDI (to the Section coordinators, the editor-in-chief or the senior manager editor) and meant for this section will be included in a list published at the end of each issue.